stxpid-shxri/shuri-wsos-game/README.md

 This is a simple guessing number game from 1-5 between player and the owner.
 I applied everything ive learned from WSOS - Ackeeblock chain.

+IDLs, ProgramId are updated on the backend repo

 # Back-end  anchor/rust

 I've use beta.solpg.io for my program development.
 Tested it and deployed on devnet.
 After that ive exported it on my local anchor development.